-Traditional drug therapies for Alzheimer’s have proven ineffective once the disease has taken hold, so the focus of recent research has shifted towards finding natural nootropics that can help.
+Traditional drug therapies for Alzheimer’s have proven ineffective once the disease takes hold, so recent research has focused more on prevention.

-In addition to Alzheimer’s research, Lion’s Mane mushroom is being tested for the prevention of Parkinson’s disease, dementia, and brain cell death due to ischemic stroke.
+Lion’s mane might also prove effective for Parkinson’s disease, dementia, and brain cell death due to ischemic stroke.

-Lion’s Mane also contains large amounts of a very potent antioxidant called Beta-Glucoxylan, which can help prevent tumor growth and cancer.
+Furthermore, it has large amounts of a very potent antioxidant called Beta-Glucoxylan, which can help block tumor growth.

 Lion’s Mane Benefits – How does it Improve Brain Health?